cncf/toc/proposals/graduation/spiffe_spire.md

 -   SPIRE grew its number of platform integrations through the introduction of a half dozen new plugins

--   Accross Twitter, Github and Slack the community had 915 distinct active members from the period Feb 1, 2021 to Jan 31, 2022.
-The number of SPIFFE Slack members has grown by 37%, now exceeding 1,300 people
+-   Across Twitter, Github and Slack the community had 915 distinct active members from the period Feb 1, 2021 to Jan 31, 2022.
+The number of SPIFFE Slack members has grown by over 37%, now exceeding 1,300 people

--   Number of SPIRE contributors grown by 47%
+-   Number of SPIRE contributors grown by ~47%

--   Number of SPIRE commits grown by nearly 30%
+-   Number of SPIRE commits grown by nearly ~30%

 SPIFFE and SPIRE governance has also significantly strengthened and diversified to become true vendor-neutral projects.
 SPIFFE and SPIRE’s collective seven core maintainers represent six distinct organizations.
 Similarly the project’s steering committee’s 5 members represent four distinct organizations.
-Over the 12 months from Feb 1, 2021 to Jan 31, 2022 the projects received pull requests from employees of 41 organizations over 4 continents.
+Over the 12 months from Feb 1, 2021 to Jan 31, 2022 alone, the projects received pull requests from employees of 41 organizations over 4 continents.